a beginner's guide

 “Think step by step” is now a trap.

-Asking for its hidden reasoning can trip Fable's reasoning-extraction safeguard, and your request gets answered by Opus 4.8 instead.
-Ask for the conclusion and the evidence behind it, not a transcript of how it got there.
+Asking to see its private thinking can trip a safety rule.
+When that happens, a backup model (Opus 4.8) answers instead.
+Ask for the answer and the proof behind it, not a play-by-play of how it got there.

-Clarity, context, and concrete examples still win.
-What flipped is the procedural micro-instruction, the turn-by-turn directions weaker models needed.
+Being clear, giving context, and showing examples still win.
+The one thing that flipped is the turn-by-turn instructions weaker models needed.
 The basics didn't change.

 take it with you